Tarski's Theorem, Supermodular Games, and the Complexity of Equilibria: The 2-dimensional lower bound

-\begin{proof} Observe that once we fix the path, the values of $f$ outside the path do not reveal information about the location of $\left(i^{*},j^{*}\right)$.
-The lower bound now follows from the standard lower bound for binary search. \end{proof}
+\begin{proof} Observe that once we fix the path and the path is known, the values of $f$ outside the path do not reveal any information about the location of $\left(i^{*},j^{*}\right)$ on the path.
+So, knowing the path, the algorithm only learns from queries on the path.